kenny-zetaris/Documentation/tutorial/Troubleshooting.rst

     Please use this plugin through the main 'docker-machine' binary.
     (API version: 1)

-When we building the vmware it creates .exe file in Docker toolbox.

 Make sure the driver is in right path or not.